-I want to add an endorsement and renew my license at the same time.
+I want to add a Kansas endorsement and renew my Kansas license at the same time.
 How do I do that?

 To avoid paying two fees, you will want to send both applications to KSDE together.
-If you are adding the endorsement by just passing the subject/content test, get the application from the KSDE website.
-The application to renew your license is found on the same site.
-You need to send both forms directly to KSDE with payment.
+If you are adding the Kansas endorsement by just passing the subject/content test, get the Kansas application from the KSDE website.
+The Kansas application to renew your license is found on the same site.
+You need to send both Kansas forms directly to KSDE with payment.

-If you have completed all the coursework and PRAXIS test for an additional endorsement, you will want K-State to recommend you for the endorsement, so paperwork must be sent to our office.
+If you have completed all the coursework and PRAXIS test for an additional Kansas endorsement, you will want K-State to recommend you for the endorsement, so Kansas paperwork must be sent to our office.

-I tried to submit my online application, but it was rejected, telling me to fill out a paper application.
+I tried to submit my online Kansas application, but it was rejected, telling me to fill out a Kansas paper application.
 Why?

-License applications ask about a prior history of felonies, crimes involving theft, drugs, or a child, denied licenses, or teaching offenses.
+Kansas license applications ask about a prior history of felonies, crimes involving theft, drugs, or a child, denied licenses, or teaching offenses.
 If you have been involved in any of these activities, you will need to provide documentation about them.
-Therefore, you are asked to submit a paper application, along with the documentation.
-The application can be picked up in our office, and must be submitted to our office.
+Therefore, you are asked to submit a Kansas paper application, along with the documentation.
+The Kansas application can be emailed by our office, and must be submitted back to our office.
 We will verify your education program and forward all information to KSDE.

-How long after I submit my online application to K-State will I receive my license?
+How long after I submit my online Kansas application to K-State will I receive my Kansas license?

-If you are a recent graduate applying for your first Initial License, we ask that you submit your application about 2 weeks before you complete your final classes.
-We must hold your application until your degree is posted, typically 2 weeks after finals.
+If you are a recent graduate applying for your first Initial Kansas License, we ask that you submit your Kansas application about 2 weeks before you complete your final classes.
+We must hold your Kansas application until your degree is posted, typically 2 weeks after finals.